PANDA: Adapting Pretrained Features for Anomaly Detection and Segmentation: Image Anomaly Detection

-The main results are i) pre-trained features achieve significantly better results than self-supervised features on all datasets. ii) Feature adaptation significantly improves the performance on larger datasets iii) Outlier exposure can further improve performance in the case where the given outliers are more similar to the anomalies than the normal data.
+The main results are i) pretrained features achieve significantly better results than self-supervised features on all datasets, both in anomaly detection and segmentation. ii) Feature adaptation significantly improves the performance on larger datasets iii) Outlier exposure can further improve performance in the case where the given outliers are more similar to the anomalies than the normal data.
 OE achieves near perfect performance on CIFAR10/100 but hurts performance for Fashion MNIST/CatsVsDogs which are less similar to the 80M Tiny images dataset.

 A detailed analysis of the reason for better performance for each of these methods and an examination of its appropriateness will be presented in Sec.~\ref{sec:DetailedResults}.

-\subsection{Analysis and further Evaluation}
+\subsection{Analysis and Further Evaluation}